Algebraic theory of formal regular-singular connections with parameters: Introduction

 \subsection{Acknowledgements}

-The research of the first named and the third named authors is funded by the Vietnam National Foundation for Science and Technology Development under grant number 101.04-2019.315.
+The research of the first and third named authors is funded by the Vietnam Academy of Science and Technology under grant number NVCC01.01/22-23.
 The second named author wishes to thank I. Lopez-Franco for instructing him on the theory of the Deligne tensor product.
 He also profits to thank the CNRS for granting him a research leave from September to December 2020, when some parts of this text were elaborated.